 Our tradition calls on us to protect the vulnerable, work for justice, and heal our world.

-Our Compassion and Justice Interest Circle seeks ways to do this, sustainably and effectively, in the realms of both service and advocacy.
+Through our Compassion and Justice activities we seek ways to do this, sustainably and effectively, in the realms of both service and advocacy.

 We draw on Jewish wisdom to better understand the issues we want to address, and to work for change in ways that are grounded in both justice and compassion.

 WHO: Everyone who would like to participate in these efforts is welcome.

 You don't need to be Jewish to work together to make the world better, or to explore and draw on Jewish wisdom on these topics.

 Mondays, May 10, 24; June 14, 28, 7:00-8:30pm PDT

 Jewish tradition calls on us to see the divine in every person and to work for justice.